NEED-Programming/Golden-Ticket/README.md

 - Uses Netexec to dump NTDS for user 'krbtgt'
 - Creation of a Golden ticket for the user 'Administrator'
 - Exports Administrator ticket
-- Allows execution of Impacket PsExec or WMIExec for PrivEsc or Access
+- Allows execution of Kali Default Impacket PsExec or WMIExec for PrivEsc or Access

 ## Installation & Execution